-Tag: Payback PeriodListed here are financial model templates for different industries which includes a Payback Period section.
-The Payback period is the time required in order that an investment can repay its original costs in form of profit contributions or savings.
+Tag: Payback PeriodListed here are financial model templates for different industries which include a Payback Period section.
+The Payback period is the time required in order that an investment can repay its original costs in form of cash flow, profits or savings.

 Payback Period – Definition and Purpose

 The Payback Period is the time period required to recover the cost of a project.
 In other words, it is the length of time needed to know when a project's cumulated cash flow will be able to pay back for its initial investment.
 Also, it is a question of risk where the shorter the money is invested in a risky project, the less risky the investment is.
 But the main advantage of this ratio is that it is easy to calculate and also can be easily understood by anybody.

 The payback period is usually expressed in years or months and a very important factor if you want to measure the feasibility of a project or investment and its risk.

 On the other hand, the limitation of this ratio is that in the simple form, it is not considering the time value of money and only focuses on short-term benefits.
 Basically, the cash flows at the beginning have the same weight as cash flows coming in the future.
 Also, cash flows after the project has paid back its investment are excluded from the analysis.

 In other words, a payback period has very clear advantages and disadvantages such as:

 - Focus on Short-Term gains (excludes longer-term benefits from the analysis)

 - Cash Flows in the near and distant future have the same weight

 Overall, the payback period is a great and simple financial ratio to check whenever you consider an investment.